developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 - Confirmation of successful association

 **Error Handling / Alternate Flows:**
-- If job list cannot be retrieved (offline): Allow expense entry without job association, flag for later association
+- If job list cannot be retrieved (offline): Allow expense entry without job association, flag for later association using a streamlined process.
-- If expense is associated with wrong job: Provide ability to reassign to correct job
+- If expense is associated with wrong job: Provide ability to reassign to correct job easily.
-- For general business expenses: Allow explicitly marking as non-job specific
+- For general business expenses: Allow explicitly marking as non-job specific quickly.

 **Acceptance Criteria:**
 - Given a new expense entry,
-  When the business owner associates it with a specific job, Then the expense is linked to that job and the job's profitability is recalculated.
+  When the business owner associates it with a specific job using the mobile interface, Then the association is completed quickly and the job's profitability is recalculated.

-- Given an existing expense without job association, When the business owner later associates it with a job, Then the expense is linked to the selected job and profitability is updated accordingly.
+- Given an existing expense without job association, When the business owner later associates it with a job via the review screen, Then the association process is efficient and profitability is updated accordingly.

-- Given a list of unassociated expenses,
-  When the business owner reviews them from the job details screen, Then they can select relevant expenses to associate with the current job.
+- Given a list of unassociated expenses displayed for review, When the business owner reviews them from the job details screen, Then they can rapidly select and associate relevant expenses with the current job.

 **Dependencies:**
-- UC-ME (Mobile Expense Tracking)
+- UC-ME (Mobile Expense Tracking) - for initial entry workflow
 - REQ-JP-01 (Job Financial Summary Display)

 ### REQ-JP-06: Revenue-Job Association